sunfishcode/basic-text/docs/Terminal.md

 # Terminal Support

-This document describes extentions to [Basic Text] adding ANSI-style terminal features.
+This document describes extensions to [Basic Text] adding ANSI-style terminal features.
 It is experimental.

 [Basic Text]: BasicText.md